ncr/rack-proxy/README.md

 Next start the proxy and your app.
 And now you can access to your Spring application through SSL connection via `https://debug.your_app.com` URI in a browser.

 ### Using SSL/TLS certificates with HTTP connection
-This may be helpful, for example, when third-party API has authentication by client TLS certificates and you need to proxy your requests and sign them with certificate.
+This may be helpful, when third-party API has authentication by client TLS certificates and you need to proxy your requests and sign them with certificate.

 Just specify Rack::Proxy SSL options and your request will use TLS HTTP connection:
 ```ruby